|9-59.100||Economic Espionage Act of 1996 (18 U.S.C. §§ 1831-1837)—Prosecutive Policy|

 9-59.110 - Economic Espionage Act—Assignment of Responsibilities

-Supervisory responsibility for prosecutions brought under 18 U.S.C. § 1831 rests with the Counterintelligence and Export Control Section of the Criminal Division which shall obtain approval from the Assistant Attorney General for the Criminal Division.
+Supervisory responsibility for prosecutions brought under 18 U.S.C. § 1831 rests with the Counterintelligence and Export Control Section of the National Security Division which shall obtain approval from the Assistant Attorney General for the National Security Division.
 Prosecutors are strongly urged to consult with the Computer Crime and Intellectual Property Section before initiating prosecutions under 18 U.S.C. § 1832.
-The Federal Bureau of Investigation has investigative responsibility for complaints arising under both of these sections.
-Cases involving importation of goods which contain or use the misappropriated trade secret may also be investigated by the United States Customs Service.
+The Federal Bureau of Investigation has primary responsibility for investigations arising under both of these sections.